songyichao/resowolf/wp-content/plugins/add-to-any/README.txt

 Go to Settings > AddToAny > Floating > select "Attach to content" then input the CSS selector(s) that match the HTML element you want to attach to.

-= Why does the Facebook Like Button, Pinterest Pin It Button, Google+ Share Button, or Google +1 Button have so much whitespace to the right of it? =
+= Why does the Facebook Like Button or Pinterest Pin It Button have so much whitespace to the right of it? =

 The minimum width for the Facebook Like Button is 90 pixels.
 This is required to display the total number of Likes to the right of the button.
 See Facebook's <a href="https://developers.facebook.com/docs/plugins/like-button">Like Button documentation</a> for details